Discover Pass Exemptions and Exceptions

-- State Parks pass (disabled veterans, people with disabilities, and qualified limited-income senior citizens).
-The Washington State Legislature created pass programs for certain visitors to Washington state parks.
-(You will still need a Discover Pass to access lands managed by WDFW or DNR.)
+- State Parks Discount Passes (disabled veterans, disability, foster family, senior limited income).
+The Washington State Legislature created our pass programs for certain visitors to Washington state parks.
+(You will still need a Discover Pass to access lands managed by WDFW or DNR).

-- Disability placards or license plates.
-The Department of Licensing issues Washington state disability permits and license plates, and holders of these are exempt from needing the Discover Pass on State Parks lands.
-Holders of these permits and plates will need the Discover Pass to access lands managed by WDFW and DNR.
+- Permanent Disability placards or license plates.
+The Dept. of Licensing issues Washington state disability permits and license plates.
+Holders of permanent disabled parking placards are exempt from needing the Discover Pass on State Parks lands.
+(You will still need a Discover Pass to access lands managed by WDFW or DNR).
 Learn more.